 - Telecom and Cable Companies have to maintain control over numerous and widely dispersed assets and ensure that they are working optimally.
-It would be impossible to keep this control without asset labels, whether responding to power outages and other equipment malfunctions or allowing parts to be reordered or replaced.
+It would be impossible to keep this control without property ID tags, whether responding to power outages and other equipment malfunctions or allowing parts to be reordered or replaced.

 - Defense Industry standards require a very strict level of accuracy for asset tracking and the durability of asset tags, to ensure that their assets can be identified even after exposure to hazardous conditions.

 - Utility Companies have to maintain equipment that is continually exposed to harsh outdoor environments and chemicals, which are particularly hard on asset tags, demanding very durable products.